MENTORING

 Internal Opportunities for Faculty to advance undergraduate research

-Provost's Student-Faculty Undergraduate Research and Creative Inquiry Award Program: Summer 2024
+Provost's Student-Faculty Undergraduate Research and Creative Inquiry Award Program: Summer and Academic Year

 This university-wide research grant program is designed to support research and artistic projects that have evolved from coursework and research/artistic settings and will benefit from further in-depth development through sustained student work and faculty mentoring.